What is the manuscript format for journal submission?

-Although the “Your Paper Your Way” concept has found its way into many scientific journals since its introduction in 2011, many journals still require authors to format their paper according to very specific guidelines at initial submission.
-This often includes rules for font type, margin size, and numbers of panels allowed on a figure.
+Most journals require authors to format their paper according to very specific guidelines at initial submission (although the “Your Paper Your Way” concept has found its way into many scientific journals since its introduction in 2011).
+This often includes rules for font type, margin size, and number of panels allowed on a figure.
 The guidelines themselves can make the submission and peer review process lengthier and more arduous, especially when a manuscript is rejected and needs to be reformatted to fit a different journal style (even up to several times) until it is eventually published.

-Will my paper be rejected if I don’t follow specific journal rules?
+Will my manuscript be rejected if I don’t follow journal guidelines?

 The short answer is “probably, yes.”
 Manuscripts can be rejected for technical reasons (e.g., inappropriate methodology or inaccurate conclusions) or editorial reasons.
 Even if you think your research question is brilliant, your findings groundbreaking, and the world absolutely needs to know about your work, an editor with too many submissions to choose from might just look at your manuscript and decide that it does not fit the usual scope of their journal or is not in line with the general format they expect (e.g., it is way too long) and reject it without even going into any further details.
 The best way to avoid risking a rejection due to such issues is to prepare every manuscript following general structure and formatting guidelines in your field before you even choose a journal to submit to.
-That usually means following the IMRD (or IMRaD) structure (Introduction, Methods, Results, and Discussion) when writing the first draft of your paper, which you can then adapt to whatever specific style your target journal follows (e.g., regarding in-text citations and the reference list).
+That usually means following the IMRD (or IMRaD) structure (Introduction section, Methods section, Results section, and Discussion section) when writing the first draft of your paper, which you can then adapt to whatever specific style requirements your target journal follows (e.g., regarding in-text citations and how many references to include).

 Table of Contents:

 - Aims & Scope